 Thank you for helping indie authors survive by recommending our books to other readers!

 Which book should I review RIGHT NOW?

 Since Rejected Wolf Pack Book 1 is BRAND NEW, it could use some review love!

 Or if you haven’t read Protected by Outcasts yet, but HAVE read Our Fae Queen, then Volume 2 could use your help!
 Since it’s also new.

 All you have to do is copy over your PREVIOUS reviews from Books 4-6 onto the box set!

 Thank you SO MUCH!!! 🙏

-The links below will make things EVEN easier!
+The review links below will make it EVEN easier!